-The 2020 planting season will be here before you know it.
+Planting season will be here before you know it.
 Making sure your operation is ready for the spring ahead is a big priority during the off-season.
-The official first day of spring begins on March 19th this year.
+When spring rolls around in late March, it’s best practice to be ready for the season ahead.
 To provide some ideas on preparations growers can take before heading out to the field, the E4 team has put together five tips to help prepare you for the new season.

 1. Farm Management

 To be more focused during planting, take care of the operational management and administrative tasks while in the off-season (taxes, contract negotiations, etc.).
 Once the season gets busy, attending to these additional duties will only add more stress.
 You may also consider bringing in specialists that can work with you on the planning and budgeting side of your operation.
 Consultants – such as E4 Crop Intelligence – can help manage your farm with services that will allow you to make informed business decisions and set goals for reaching success like data analysis, fine-tuning your crop plan, goal setting, and making informed, fact-based business decisions.

 2. Assess Soil Condition

 During the winter, snowfall and rain accumulation can affect the soil condition and make planting a challenge.
 When getting closer to spring, evaluate the state of the topsoil.
 Look for any damage or compaction that could’ve resulted from the previous harvest.
 Determining the soil’s condition before heading out into the field will prevent adding further degradation to the ground.

 Also, you might want to consider testing the pH and nutrient levels of your field before planting.
 Crop consultants can conduct soil tests to help you measure the field’s fertility.
 The data retrieved from the test can provide insight into customized seed and fertilizer prescriptions.
 E4 Crop Intelligence provides this service too.